carpentries/github-skills/episodes/reviewing_pull_requests.md

 ## Suggesting changes
 As well as adding comments line-by-line, you can also suggest specific changes, e.g. to fix a typo, suggest improved wording, etc.
-To do this, take the same approach to start a comment on a line or range of lines, then click the "add a suggestion" button (plus/minus symbol inside a document icon), and edit the source content that appears in the input box with your suggested fix/improvement.
+To do this, take the same approach to start a comment on a line or range of lines, then click the "add a suggestion" button (plus/minus symbol inside a document icon), and edit the source content that appears in the input box with your suggested improvement.
 Suggesting specific changes makes it much easier for contributors to a) understand your suggestions, and b) implement them.
 Suggested changes will be commited to the pull request branch as co-authored by the pull request author and reviewer.